vikaskumareinstein/QR-code-Scanning/README.md

  clone this repository.Navigate to (`cd barcode-scanner`) bar `barcode-scanner` folder and then run `sudo python3 barcode_scanner_video.py`.

  The initial preparation and video link can be found [here](https://youtu.be/HPQk-gDUrmM) and [here](https://youtu.be/f_YiK0Hvgvc)

+Now ,try decoding the example qr-codes from `qr-code_Examples.pdf`.